Mid112/Project-Starter/README.md

 [//]: # (- As a user, I want to be able to create new genre and add books to them.)

 [//]: # ( &#40;- As a user, I want to be able to add things like quote, notes etc. for individual books.&#41;)

-Citations:

-JsonSerializationDemo,210 UBC, is used for the Json implementation.